Make a Hands-On Contribution

 Time Commitment

 Our programs run year-round, on a variety of days, times, and locations.
-We request that our hosts support programs for a minimum of 16 hours per year, for programs of their choosing.
+We request that hosts reach out to us to schedule themselves for programs of their choosing.

 Benefits

 Hosts enjoy opportunities to learn, grow as individuals, and connect with others who have compatible interests.
-Hosting a program also means taking it for free; upon completion of 16 volunteer hours each year, you are also welcome to take further programs for free.
+Hosting a program also means taking it for free.
 Volunteers also enjoy special appreciation events and enrichment activities.

 - Greet instructors and students when they arrive on property and guide them to program location